RUB-NDS/Artifacts-With-Great-Power-Come-Great-Side-Channels/measuring/README.md

 ```
 Note that it is always recommended to add `-proxy` to the CLI flags as otherwise the timing measurements will be collected by the java application instead of utilizing the more precise (and more resistant to bias) C++ proxy.

-For further documentation on the CLI flags of the TLS-Docker-Timer, see [TODO URL]
+For further documentation on the CLI flags of the TLS-Docker-Timer, see [here](https://github.com/tls-attacker/TLS-Docker-Timer).